akbc-conference/2022/index.md

 ## New Conference

-Nearly ten years after the first AKBC workshop in Grenoble, France, AKBC has become a conference, with its widely-acclaimed first instantiation last year in Amherst MA.
+Nearly ten years after the first AKBC workshop in Grenoble, France, AKBC has become a conference, with two widely-acclaimed instantiations in Amherst MA in 2019 and held virtually last year.
 Why a new stand-alone conference?

 - Long-standing and growing interest in the area, now with too much material for a one-day workshop.
 We have sufficient material for a two-day conference plus topical workshops.
 - We want to grow and connect the community beyond existing individual conference communities, bringing together ML, NLP, DB, IR, KRR, semantics, reasoning, common sense, QA, human computation, dialog, HCI.